Baking Images (AWS EC2)

-Definition: The term ‘Baking’ is used within Spinnaker to refer to the process of creating machine images.
+Definition: The term ‘baking’ is used within Spinnaker to refer to the process of creating machine images.

-Preprequisites and assumptions:
+Prerequisites and assumptions:

 - You are familiar with creating applications and pipelines

 - You are deploying to Amazon Web Services (AWS)

 Baking in a pipeline

 First let’s go through an example of baking, then we can go into some details and information sharing.